jobrunr/website/content/en/blog/2024-04-09-jobrunr-and-jobrunr-pro-v7.md

     .post-full-content img {display: inline-block; margin: 0 auto}
 </style>

+# 🎉 Time for JobRunr v7.0.0 🎉

 ### It's Celebration Time Once Again at JobRunr!
 We are excited to announce the release of JobRunr v7.0.0 and JobRunr Pro v7.0.0.
 This major release is now available via Maven Central and directly for our Pro subscribers through the customer portal.
 Building on our promise to deliver robust job scheduling solutions, v7.0.0 brings a suite of powerful new features, substantial performance enhancements, and critical dashboard improvements.
-Let’s delve into what makes this release a game-changer for developers and enterprises alike for both [JobRunr Pro](#pro-version) and [JobRunr OSS](#oss-version)!.
+Let’s delve into what makes this release a game-changer for developers and enterprises alike for both [JobRunr Pro](#pro-version) and [JobRunr OSS](#oss-version)!

+🙏 We'd also like to thank all of the developers and companies who have beta tested JobRunr v7 beta's and release candidates.

 # What is new?
 ## Pro Version: